aclai-lab/SoleBase.jl/README.md

 [![Build Status](https://api.cirrus-ci.com/github/aclai-lab/SoleBase.jl.svg)](https://cirrus-ci.com/github/aclai-lab/SoleBase.jl)

+This package lays the foundations for [Sole.jl](https://pretalx.com/juliacon2023/talk/review/7LY9ZBBJQYVVLJFFSZMV9JCCMMTQJXPK), an open-source framework for *symbolic machine learning*.

 ## About

 The package is developed by the [ACLAI Lab](https://aclai.unife.it/en/) @ University of Ferrara.

-SoleBase.jl lays the foundations for [Sole.jl](https://pretalx.com/juliacon2023/talk/review/7LY9ZBBJQYVVLJFFSZMV9JCCMMTQJXPK), an open-source framework for *symbolic machine learning*.